 With the huge expansion of people using the digital environment to support their health and wellbeing, online counselling is increasing in popularity.
 Many digital natives, busy Millennials and retiring Baby-Boomers don’t want to be tied down to a specific therapy venue and find online counselling offers a more convenient, flexible way to access therapy.
-Improvements in digital connectivity has meant that online counselling can now effective support for many people who otherwise would not be able to access counselling.
+Improvements in digital connectivity has meant that online counselling can now be an effective support for many people who otherwise would not be able to access counselling.

-So which to choose?
+So which kind of counselling to chose?

-Firstly, let me make it clear that I think all counselling options – face-to-face, video & voice, email and instant messaging – can provide meaningful, human-centric support for clients.
+Firstly, let me make it clear that I think all counselling options – face-to-face, video & voice, email and instant messaging – can provide meaningful, human-centred support for clients.
 There are pros and cons for each way of working.
 However, the most important common denominator in all counselling – whatever medium it may be through – is the ability for the client and counsellor to form a trusting, confidential, therapeutic relationship.

 The healing power of being physically ‘in’ a therapy room is very compelling.
 All sensory cues are more easily accessed to a trained, empathetic counsellor.
 The act of stepping into a room focused on therapy can provide immediate comfort for some clients and allow them to make the transition to a therapeutic conversation more swiftly.

 What I think I love most about online counselling is its accessibility – it has opened up counselling as a therapeutic option for many more people.
 For some clients living in very rural areas being able to access face-to-face counselling can be very difficult.
 And for others, people with health conditions that make travel more difficult and individuals suffering from challenging anxieties like agoraphobia, online counselling allows them a way to access support that perhaps otherwise would not be possible.